-There are plenty of great jobs for digital nomads to choose from.
-If you’re the creative type, you can work in graphic design or start a blog.
 Those who enjoy interacting with and helping people might want to get into teaching a language online.
-For those technical folks out there, you can work as a programmer or developer.
+For those who are technical, you could work as a programmer or developer.

 I’ve been working as a digital nomad for five years now.
 As with many other nomads out there, I follow a mixed bag approach.
 I actually do three different nomad jobs these days — working as an online English teacher, freelance writer, and managing my own blog.